maniospas/Blombly/docs/advanced/preprocessor.md

 # Preprocessing

-Blombly's preprocessor can understand several directives that transform the source code before compilation into `.bbvm` files.
+Blombly's preprocessor can understand several directives that transform the source code.
+These apply before compilation into `.bbvm` files, *and are not carried there*.
-These directives are made distinct by prepending them with a `!` symbol.
+Preprocessor directives are made distinct by prepending them with a `!` symbol.
+Some intrusive standard library macros also use this symbol.
 Five main types of preprocessing are available: dependencies that make a source code file include another's code, expressions to be evaluated at compile time, permissions to read and write system resources, string interpolation, and macros that enrich the language's grammar with higher-level expressions.

 <br>

-Macros may alter the order in which written code is executed and should be sparingly used - if at all.
+Of the above, macros may alter the order in which written code is executed and should be sparingly used - if at all.
 Therefore, the macro and related direactives are packed into one section in this page.
 Macros are meant to support coding patterns without needing to explicitly code them in